tzerbib/csci2390-cryptography-assignment/psi/README.md

 The protocol works as follows:
 1. The client and server hash all the passwords to points on an elliptic curve.
 This elliptic curve is carefully chosen for you so that we believe DDH holds for it.
-2. The client and server generate a random mask each, think of them as (almost) an encryption keys, call these kc and ks respectively.
+2. The client and server each generate a random mask, which we can (almost) think of as encryption keys.
+Call these *kc* and *ks* respectively.
 3. The client masks its hashed password with its mask, concretely, in elliptic curves this is: `q = hash(password) * kc`.
 4. The client sends `q` to the server.
 5. The server masks `q` and all of its hashed passwords using its mask, i.e. server computes `r = q * ks` and `p_i = hash(password_i) * ks` for each password.